ranja-sarkar/ranja-sarkar.github.io/_posts/2026-02-16-dockerize.md

 1. Package your code - create setup.py

   It is however the traditional method.
 Developrs have moved towards declarative configuration using [*pyproject.toml*](https://packaging.python.org/en/latest/guides/modernize-setup-py-project/#modernize-setup-py-project).
   The use of [*setup.py*](https://packaging.python.org/en/latest/discussions/setup-py-deprecated/) as a command line tool is deprecated.
-And create txt file of requirements
-(used libraries and their versions)
+And create txt file of requirements (used libraries and their versions).
+The modern way of packaging is [via uv](https://github.com/ranja-sarkar/ranja-sarkar.github.io/blob/7e8d0b39de0c56b69a36bf33a55f379eb9706945/_posts/assets/Now.pdf).

 2. Add unit test files - use unittest or pytest libraries.
 Create a directory containing these files.